 What do you enjoy most in your current position?

 I currently work as a consultant covering all areas of housing, but mainly providing service improvement and change management.
-I recently spent over 4 years as a Director of Home Ownership and Leasehold for TVHA, so it’s enjoyable to be able to work with new teams and on wider ranging projects.
-I like the freedom to approach or be approached by any organisation and have the ability to go in and really make an impact that changes the way staff behave, how processes work, and in some cases how the organisation is perceived by its residents and public.
+I recently spent over 4 years as a Director of Home Ownership and Leasehold for TVHA, so it’s enjoyable to be able to work with new teams and on wider-ranging projects.
+I like the freedom to approach or be approached by any organisation and have the ability to go in and really make an impact that changes the way staff behaves, how processes work, and in some cases how the organisation is perceived by its residents and public.
 But I guess the aspects I enjoy most in housing are improving communities and mentoring/developing staff.
 When people improve they share the positive aspects and that’s infectious in a good way.

 What is the most challenging part of your role?